 According to Esquire Japan’s January, 2008 issue, it was all about the Michelin brand.
 There are tons of restaurant and hotel guides in Japan, (one of the best I think is a series put out by magazine dancyu) but Michelin is the only one with an international reputation for excellence.
 Expanding the brand to Tokyo, arguably one of the worlds’ most interesting food capitals, makes perfect brand strategy sense.

-But the Japanese voices of protest claimed that the strategy backfired because foreigners just don’t understand Japanese food, sensibilities, presentation, food culture etc. One such voice belonged to food critic Yuya Tomosato whose scathing critique of the guide in the respected magazine “Bungei Shunju” caused a right stir.
+But the Japanese voices of protest claimed that the strategy backfired because foreigners just don’t understand Japanese food, sensibilities, presentation, food culture etc. One such voice was food critic Yuya Tomosato whose scathing critique of the guide in the respected magazine “Bungei Shunju” caused a right stir.
 In it he claimed that many of the restaurants in the Michelin 2008 guide, including Kanda which was one of eight restaurants awarded the coveted three stars, is the kind of restaurant that “foreigners would like”, but is not really Japanese.

 Food journalist Noboru Umeya told another Japanese publication about the importance of “jouren” or regular customers to the value of a typical Japanese restaurant.
 Chefs get to know their customers and cater to them specifically.
 They become very special places for the jouren, and something that a one-time visitor could never experience.
 How do you weave that custom into the Michelin rating system?

 Furthermore, there are many Japanese establishments that are so discreet, you can only enter if you have a personal introduction.
 This practice of turning back first timer “ichigensan” is not uncommon in Japan.
 For example, Murakami Kaishindo, a most exquisite handmade biscuit company, will only accept orders from people who have had a personal introduction into the clientele circle.